kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ## Verify the restored application data

-To verify if restore was successful, you need to connect to the MySQL CLI and query the `test` database that was created in [this](https://github.com/kanisterio/kanister/tree/master/examples/stable/mysql-csi-snapshot#create-application-data) step.
+To verify if the restore was successful, connect to the MySQL CLI and query the `test` database that was created in [this](https://github.com/kanisterio/kanister/tree/master/examples/stable/mysql-csi-snapshot#create-application-data) step.

 ```bash
 # Enter into a shell inside MySQL's pod